Category: All posts

 The current table is empty 😞.
 Let's populate it with some data.

-rows, we will generate embeddings using Cohere’s newest embedding model, embed-english-v3.0
+rows, we'll generate embeddings using Cohere’s newest embedding model, embed-english-v3.0

 .
 With just a few lines of code, we will have our embeddings.